mpostol/OPC-UA-OOI/Configuration/Networking/ReadMe.md

 ### Run time

-By design it is a plug-in or using modern terminology application composition part of the library described in [OPC UA DataManagement Library](../../Networking/SemanticData#networking-of-semanticdata-library)  and at run time it can be used as the primary source of configuration for any standalone OPC *UA Data Application* and OPC UA Server supporting PubSub role.
+By design it is a plug-in or using modern terminology application composition part of the library described in [Networking of SemanticData Library](../../Networking/SemanticData#networking-of-semanticdata-library)  and at run time it can be used as the primary source of configuration for any standalone OPC *UA Data Application* and OPC UA Server supporting PubSub role.

 In this case the application configuration may: